 Researchers may come from academia, other research institutions or industry.
 Researchers may come from disciplines other than project management but must contribute to the development of project, program management, project-oriented companies or any element named in the ICB – International Competence Baseline.
 The candidates apply with a research project.

 The research project must have had at least a duration of one year and must be completed, when the application is handed in.
 Completion of research project may date back to 1.
-January 2012.
+January 2013.
 If a researcher (or lead researcher of a team) wins an IPMA Research Award, this person must not apply for the IPMA Research Awards the following three years.

-IPMA Young Researcher Award: Cutting edge research of a young researcher (born 1978 or later, or the candidate can prove that he/she is less than 10 years involved in research).
+IPMA Young Researcher Award: Cutting edge research of a young researcher (born 1979 or later, or the candidate can prove that he/she is less than 10 years involved in research).

 IPMA Research Award: Cutting edge research project of a researcher or a team.
 The application of interdisciplinary projects is encouraged.

-Note: The deadline for completed applications is 15 June, 2013.
+Note: The deadline for completed applications is 15 June, 2014.

-In each category we distinguish two prizes:
+In each category we distinguish one prize: Research Award Winner

 In the evaluation the jury considers the research results as well as the research process.
 The evaluation criteria are:

-• Research results achieved
+- Research results achieved

-• Originality and innovation
+- Originality and innovation

 - Theoretical foundation